-But what if you really mean business?
+But what if you mean business?
 Can WooCommerce be a serious platform to build your e-commerce business?
-The reason why I’m asking this is because my experience with webshops powered by WooCommerce is not so great.
+The reason why I’m asking this is that my experience with webshops powered by WooCommerce is not so great.

 So, what’s wrong with WooCommerce?

 I heard many complain that the admin section can get very slow.
-Some, unfortunately, are on shared hosting so there’s that but I remember one shop owner who was on a big Linode, 64 GB RAM / 16 CPU cores, with a LEMP stack.
+Some, unfortunately, are on shared hosting, so there’s the hosting issue, but I remember one shop owner who was on a big Linode, 64 GB RAM / 16 CPU cores, with a LEMP stack.
 Pretty good setup, the website could handle quite the traffic.

 We talked about how we could solve this and, while I am pretty good at making WordPress faster, I couldn’t find a solution.
 I can only assume that he would need to move MySQL to a separate server and make some complex database optimizations, things that go beyond my abilities.

-So we talked to another guy and he says, why bother?
+So we talked to another guy, and he says, why bother with WooCommerce?
 Just migrate to CS-Cart, I can guarantee you won’t have this problem.
-Since I know nothing about this CMS and I can’t really help with anything at this point, I didn’t follow the discussion.
+Since I know nothing about this CMS and I can’t help with anything at this point, I didn’t follow the discussion.

 After a couple of months I talked to the shop owner and asked him about what he did, I was curious how they solved the issue.